slekup/passport-discord-auth/README.md

 **Available scopes:**

 - `Scope.ActivitiesRead` or `activities.read` - Allows your app to fetch data from a user's "Now Playing/Recently Played" list — not currently available for apps.
-- `Scope.ActivitiesWrite` or `activities.write` - Allows your app to update a user's activity - requires Discord approval (NOT REQUIRED FOR GAMESDK ACTIVITY MANAGER).
+- `Scope.ActivitiesWrite` or `activities.write` - Allows your app to update a user's activity - not currently available for apps (NOT REQUIRED FOR [GAMESDK ACTIVITY MANAGER](https://discord.com/developers/docs/developer-tools/game-sdk#activities)).
 - `Scope.ApplicationBuildsRead` or `applications.builds.read` - Allows your app to read build data for a user's applications.
 - `Scope.ApplicationBuildsUpload` or `applications.builds.upload` - Allows your app to upload/update builds for a user's applications - requires Discord approval.
 - `Scope.ApplicationsCommands` or `applications.commands` - Allows your app to use commands in a guild.